 What to Eat on Keto

-The primary reason why the keto diet is so expensive all boils down to the type of foods that you’re required to eat.
+The primary reason the keto diet is so expensive all boils down to the type of foods you’re required to eat.

 Say goodbye to cheap packs of cookies, bags of pasta, and jacket potatoes, and get ready to replace them with high-quality, fresh produce.

-You can take a look at what exactly you’ll be eating on your keto diet with this list of 8 recommended keto foods, but let me give you a brief idea.
+You can look at what you’ll be eating on your keto diet with this list of 8 recommended keto foods, but let me give you a brief idea.

-Your keto diet will mainly focus on high-protein foods, healthy fats, low carbs, and sugar.
-When I say low, I mean 20g–50g per person a day of carbohydrates, which isn’t much when you think there can be between 17g and 38g of carbs in a single potato.
+When I say low, I mean 20g–50g per person daily of carbohydrates, which isn’t much when you think there can be between 17g and 38g of carbs in a single potato.
+Find your exact carb needs by using a ketogenic calculator.

 Here’s a list of some of the items you should be adding to your shopping basket for a keto diet: